dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/high-performance-modeling/README.md

 - small changes in code required
 - tensorflow tf.distrubite.strategy library provides custom training loop (eager, graph, tf.function)

+### Multi-worker strategies with TensorFlow
+TF_CONFIG variable for training on multiple machines
+1. Task
+1. cluster

+#### Task
+- provides information about the current task
+- different on each worker
+- specify the 'type' and 'index'

+#### Cluster
+- same for all workers
+- provides the same information about the training cluster
+- with a 'multiworkermirrorstrategy' there is one worker that takes more resp. as a checkpoint (writes to TensorBoard)
+- chief worker has index=0

+#### Training Strategy
+1. synchronous - steps of training are synced across the workers and replicas (recommed 'MultiWorkerMirroredStrategy')
+1. asynchronous - training steps are not strictly synced

 ### strategies with tensorflow
 - one device strategy
     - single device, no distribution